-- a) grant tenure in those cases where the performance of the librarian meets the criteria for tenure set out in Article 25, or - b) continue the probationary appointment for one (1) further year. - 23C.07 In accordance with the decision under Article 25C, concerning the tenure assessment of the librarian, the President shall recommend and the Board of Governors shall: - a) grant tenure in those cases where the performance of the librarian meets the criteria for tenure set out in Article 25F, or - b) deny tenure.
-A decision to terminate the employment of a librarian during the probationary period shall be communicated, with reasons, to the librarian not later than 60 days prior to the termination date.
-At the discretion of the President, a librarian may receive 60 days' pay in lieu of notice. - A grant of tenure shall result in simultaneous promotion to the classification of Librarian II.
-H owever promotion from Librarian I to Librarian II does not automatically result in the grant of tenure. - Notwithstanding any other provision of this Collective Agreement, a librarian who was not granted tenure on an initial appointment shall not be assessed for tenure or granted tenure until he/she has served a minimum of two (2) years at the University of New Brunswick.
-Assessment for or granting of tenure after a shorter period shall take place only if specified in the librarian's letter of appointment.
+- (a) grant tenure in those cases where the performance of the Librarian or Archivist meets the criteria for tenure set out in Article 25, or - (b) continue the probationary appointment for one (1) further year.

+- 23C.07 In accordance with the decision under Article 25C, concerning the tenure assessment of the Librarian or Archivist, the President shall recommend and the Board of Governors shall: - (a) grant tenure in those cases where the performance of the Librarian or Archivist meets the criteria for tenure set out in Article 25F, or - (b) deny tenure.
+A decision to terminate the employment of a Librarian or Archivist during the probationary period shall be communicated, with reasons, to the Librarian or Archivist not later than 60 days prior to the termination date.
+At the discretion of the President, a Librarian or Archivist may receive 60 days' pay in lieu of notice. - 23C.08 For Librarians, a grant of tenure shall result in simultaneous promotion to the classification of Librarian II.
+However promotion from Librarian I to Librarian II does not automatically result in the grant of tenure.
+For Archivists, a grant of tenure shall result in simultaneous promotion to the classification of Archivist II.
+However, promotion from Archivist I to Archivist II does not automatically result in the grant of tenure. - 23C.09 Notwithstanding any other provision of this Collective Agreement, a Librarian or Archivist who was not granted tenure on an initial appointment shall not be assessed for tenure or granted tenure until he/she has served a minimum of two (2) years at the University of New Brunswick.
+Assessment for or granting of tenure after a shorter period shall take place only if specified in the Librarian's or Archivist's letter of appointment.